-The CEF had one impaired loan with an unpaid principal balance of \$446,082 and \$464,082 at December 31, 2022 and 2021, respectively.
-The related allowance for loan losses was \$58,582 and \$239,082 at December 31, 2022 and 2021, respectively.
+The CEF had one impaired loan with an unpaid principal balance of \$446,082 at December 31, 2022.
+The related allowance for loan losses was \$58,582 at December 31, 2022.
 Loans were considered impaired when, based on information and events, it was probable that the CEF would be unable to collect the full amount of scheduled principal and interest payments in accordance with the original contractual terms of the loan agreement.
-No interest income was recognized on impaired loans subsequent to their classification as impaired in either 2022 or 2021.
+No interest income was recognized on impaired loans subsequent to their classification as impaired in 2022.